Fathers' rights movement by country: Sweden

-The United Kingdom
+United Kingdom

 The fathers' rights movement in the UK consists of a variety of groups, ranging from charities, self-help groups to civil disobedience activists.
 The movement can be traced to the founding in 1974 of Families Need Fathers, though the organization does not see itself as a fathers' rights organisation, pointing out that its primary focus is on the children's right to have a meaningful relationship with their fathers.
 FNF provides self-help support groups, promotes research into shared parenting, and lobbies political for legal changes in the family law system in the UK.
 It has been credited with several successes.

 The founding of Fathers 4 Justice in 2003 brought the cause of fathers' rights to public attention with high-profile stunts with members dressing as comic book superheroes and other easily recognizable characters to scale public buildings and monuments.
 With time their protests became increasingly controversial, and internal strife divided the group.
 It was briefly disbanded in January 2006 following a suggestion that Prime Minister Tony Blair's son be briefly kidnapped, though further protests by a F4J splinter groups, the 'Real F4J' and New Fathers 4 Justice, have occurred.
 Fathers 4 Justice reformed in May 2006 Fathers 4 Justice.
 Other fathers' rights activists have been criticized for harassment, threats and illegal activities, including fraud.